Cirkit Designer Logo

 Usage Instructions

-1. Power Supply: Ensure a stable power supply of 3.7V to 4.2V.
+1. Power Supply: Ensure the module is powered with a stable voltage between 3.4V and 4.4V.
 Use a capacitor (e.g., 100µF) near the VCC pin to handle current surges.

 2. Antenna Connection: Connect a GSM antenna to the ANT pin for proper signal reception.